 Acute myocardial infarction (AMI) remains a leading cause of morbidity and mortality worldwide.
 It has been classified into subtypes based on clinical scenario; namely ischemia from a primary coronary event (e.g., plaque rupture, thrombotic occlusion), ischemia from a supply-and-demand mismatch, and percutaneous/surgical coronary interventions[1].
 Different procedures have been introduced to reperfused blocked major coronary artery.
 However, the effects of persistent microvascular blockage by dislodged microemboli are still a clinical problem, which has been acknowledged by multiple cardiac and interventional societies[2].

 Echocardiography is the most commonly used clinical method for quantification of global and regional left ventricular (LV) function, where LV ejection fraction and wall motion score are measured[3].
 Others used 2D speckle-tracking images for measuring regional strain and strain rate[4].
 This method enables quantification of myocardial deformation[5], but associated with limitations, such as the inability of peak velocity to differentiate dyskinetic from hypokinetic myocardium[6].
-Unlike other modalities, Magnetic Resonance Imaging (MRI) provides quantitative prognostic functional and structural information[7,8].
+Unlike other modalities, Magnetic resonance imaging (MRI) provides quantitative prognostic functional and structural information[7,8].
 Clinical MRI studies demonstrated the impairment in radial, circumferential and longitudinal strain in ischemic myocardium[9-11].
 Investigators found that these MRI indices have higher sensitivity and specificity than 2D strain echocardiography in patients with AMI [12] and scar[13].
 Furthermore, contrast enhanced MRI has the capability to delineate patchy myocardial infarct in patients[14] and animals[15-17].
 However, the magnitude and mechanical effects of microemboli in pre-existing reperfused AMI on circumferential and longitudinal strain have not been characterized or compared to solely reperfused AMI using MRI.
 We hypothesized that coronary microemboli in pre-existing AMI cause complex ventricular dysfunction that is not replicated in solely AMI.
 Thus, this experimental investigation aimed at simulating 3 interventional clinical scenarios, namely location aid device (LAD) occlusion/reperfusion, LAD microembolization, and combined LAD occlusion/microembolization/reperfusion.

 MATERIALS AND METHODS